Santiago Holidays

 What’s the best way to travel around Santiago?

-The best ways to travel to Santiago include flying into Comodoro Arturo Merino Benítez International Airport, which has connections to major cities worldwide, or taking a bus from neighboring countries.
+The best ways to travel to Santiago include flying into Arturo Merino Benitez International Airport, which has connections to major cities worldwide, and using public transportation like the metro or buses to navigate the city.

 Is Santiago religious?

-The predominant religion is Roman Catholicism, along with a growing number of Evangelical Christians and other faiths.
+The predominant religion in Santiago is Roman Catholicism, followed by Protestantism and a growing number of non-religious individuals.

 When is the best time of year to visit Santiago?